acarril/acarril.github.io/about.md

 I am interested in development economics, economics of education, econometrics and data analysis.
 I have developed several [Stata, R and Python routines](/resources), all of which are available in my [Git repo](http://www.github.com/acarril).
 I am also writing a book on data analysis in R.

 You can find my CV [here](https://www.dropbox.com/s/oow36pf0wyevnc4/CV_acarril.pdf?dl=0).
 My research can be found in the [research](/research) section of this webpage.

+# About this site

+This site is mainly a personal output channel, useful for writing down ideas I have in mind.
+As sometimes those ideas turn out to be useful for others, I thought of making brief, clear blog posts with them.
+I hope you find something useful.

+My work (mainly) consists of performing economic data analysis using Stata, R and Python, so most posts revolve around that topic.
+I'm very passionate about data analysis and computer programs to conduct it, so feel free contact me if you want to discuss further.